nullpointerexceptionkek/Discord-DynamicRP/README.md

 DynamicRP is a Discord Rich Presence Manager that allows you to display your current game in your Discord profile.

-### Attention: All previously posted release and pre-release versions are outdated.
+### All previously posted release and pre-release versions are outdated.
 In the meantime, please pull the latest stable branch as I continue to work on version 1.0.

-## You are currently in the Development branch.
-The Application might not be stable

 ## Features